sevbo2003/suggestions_backend/README.md

 INSTALLED_APPS = [
   ...
-  'apps.pools',
+  'apps.accounts',
 ]
 ```

 # Settings
-You can setting your application with envinronment variables.
-Create a `.env` file inside the `project/` directory and set your environment variables, most variables names refer to [Django settings](https://docs.djangoproject.com/en/2.2/ref/settings/).
+You should set application with envinronment variables.
+Rename a `.env.example` file to `.env` inside the `ilova_backend/` directory and set your environment variables, most variables names refer to [Django settings](https://docs.djangoproject.com/en/3.2/ref/settings/).

 ## Core settings